awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2config-service.md

 The EC2Config service runs Sysprep, a Microsoft tool that enables you to create a customized Windows AMI that can be reused\.
 When EC2Config calls Sysprep, it uses the files in `%ProgramFiles%\Amazon\EC2ConfigService\Settings` to determine which operations to perform\.
 You can edit these files indirectly using the **Ec2 Service Properties** dialog box, or directly using an XML editor or a text editor\.
 However, there are some advanced settings that aren't available in the **Ec2 Service Properties** dialog box, so you must edit those entries directly\.

 If you create an AMI from an instance after updating its settings, the new settings are applied to any instance that's launched from the new AMI\.
-For information about creating an AMI, see [Creating a custom Windows AMI](Creating_EBSbacked_WinAMI.md)\.
+For information about creating an AMI, see [Create a custom Windows AMI](Creating_EBSbacked_WinAMI.md)\.

 ## EC2 Service Properties<a name="UsingConfigInterface_WinAMI"></a>